oidc-sweden/openid-federation-hosting/openid-federation-hosting-1_0.md

 this document are to be interpreted as described in BCP 14 [@!RFC2119] [@!RFC8174] when, and only when, they appear in all capitals, as shown here.

+## Terminology

+This specification uses the terms "Claim" and "JSON Web Token (JWT)" as defined by JSON Web Token (JWT) [@!RFC7519], and "Entity", "Entity Identifier", "Trust Anchor", "Federation Entity", "Entity Statement", "Entity Configuration", "Subordinate Statement", "Intermediate Entity", "Leaf Entity", "Subordinate Entity", "Superior Entity", and "Trust Chain" defined in OpenID Federation 1.0 [@!OpenID.Federation].

 # The ec_location Claim {#the_ec_location_claim}

-This section defines the `ec_location` claim that MAY be included in a Subordinate Statement.
+This section defines the `ec_location` Claim that MAY be included in a Subordinate Statement.

-Using this claim, an alternative location for the subject’s Entity Configuration can be specified in a Subordinate Statement.
+Using this Claim, an alternative location for the subject’s Entity Configuration can be specified in a Subordinate Statement.
 Typically, this location differs from the configuration endpoint defined in Section 9 of [@!OpenID.Federation].

-The value of the `ec_location` claim is a single string that specifies the URL where the subject’s Entity Configuration is available.
+The value of the `ec_location` Claim is a single string that specifies the URL where the subject’s Entity Configuration is available.
 This URL MUST use either the https scheme or the data URL scheme [@!RFC2397], containing the complete Entity Configuration as a signed JWT.

 A data URL MUST use the media type `application/entity-statement+jwt` and MUST NOT include a `;base64` declaration.
 The Entity Configuration data MUST be provided using compact serialization without additional Base64 encoding.

 Note: Base64 encoding is omitted because the Entity Configuration JWT already uses a URL-safe format.

 Section 9 of [@!OpenID.Federation] mandates that Intermediate Entities and Trust Anchors publish their Entity Configuration at the configuration endpoint.
-Therefore, it is RECOMMENDED to use the `ec_location` claim in Subordinate Statements only for Leaf Entities.
+Therefore, it is RECOMMENDED to use the `ec_location` Claim in Subordinate Statements only for Leaf Entities.

-When the `ec_location` claim is present in a Subordinate Statement, and the subject Entity does not publish its Entity Configuration at the configuration endpoint defined in Section 9 of [@!OpenID.Federation], this claim MUST be marked as critical, see Section 13.4 of [@!OpenID.Federation].
+When the `ec_location` Claim is present in a Subordinate Statement, and the subject Entity does not publish its Entity Configuration at the configuration endpoint defined in Section 9 of [@!OpenID.Federation], this Claim MUST be marked as critical, see Section 13.4 of [@!OpenID.Federation].

 ```json=
 {